 Maryland DNR is using the results of this analysis to target areas for land conservation that have adaptation benefits defined by the model criteria.
 In 2012, these Wetland Adaptation Areas were incorporated into Maryland’s GreenPrint application, which uses targeted ecological areas (TEAs) to locate the best-of-the-best ecological areas in the state for land conservation.
 In addition to targeting lands in the TEAs, DNR reviews every parcel of land that is considered for land conservation for potential climate adaptation benefits before seeking funding approval for land acquisition by the Maryland Board of Public Works.
 These benefits include protection of vulnerable areas, adaptation benefits, and mitigation.

-The U.S. Fish & Wildlife Service, National Wildlife Federation, and Maryland Environmental Trust, along with other coastal land trusts, are also incorporating the resulting high-priority areas into land conservation planning, targeting, and parcel-level reviews to aid in climate change adaptation.
+The U.S. Fish and Wildlife Service, National Wildlife Federation, and Maryland Environmental Trust, along with other coastal land trusts, are also incorporating the resulting high-priority areas into land conservation planning, targeting, and parcel-level reviews to aid in climate change adaptation.
 Conserving these high-priority areas will allow habitats to shift inland naturally, protect developed areas, and allow places for wildlife to seek refuge as conditions change in the future.